 The Social Employers submitted its feedback on the European Commission’s public consultation on a future EU Strategic Framework on Health and Safety at work, highlighting specific issues and needs from the social services employers’ perspectives.

 Social services providers and their 11 million staff, key actors in the implementation of the European Pillar of Social Rights, are facing many OSH-related challenges across Europe.
 The nature of social services, which includes work in close contact with people, moving, supporting, lifting them, means that the workforce is at a high risk of work accidents and occupational diseases.

 Musculoskeletal disorders (MSDs) are the most widespread occupational diseases in the sector.
 The need to raise awareness on these risks recently led the Federation of European Social Employers to be part of the EU-OSHA campaign “Healthy workplaces-lighten the load”, together with EPSU.

 To ensure the right of EU social workers to health and safety at

 to their professional needs, the Social Employers urges the European

 Commission in its forthcoming Strategic Framework to address some specific

 issues and needs:

 - Adequate national and EU funding to improve working conditions, develop innovative tools, provide training on risk prevention, etc.

-- brought about by digitalisation.
+- Anticipation of the changes in working conditions brought by digitalisation.

-- to potential future crisis and emergencies.
+- Support to anticipate and better react to potential future crisis and emergencies.

 Read the Social Employers response HERE.